 Survey of classic and contemporary theory and research in human and animal behavior.
 Topics include the biopsychological bases of behavior, learning, cognition, motivation, developmental and social processes, and psychological disorders and their treatment.

 171 Psychology Practicum.
 Fall (0-1), Spring (0-1).
 Practical experience as a research or teaching assistant.
+Prerequisite: PSYC 100 or by permission.

 210 Personality Theories.